samoyed-health-foundation/website/site/content/diseases/luxating-patella.md

-**Grade 1** are patella luxations that are found on physical exam by looking for them when the dog shows little to no clinical signs \-- the patella can be luxated manually but doesn\'t do this much on its own.
+**Grade 1** are patella luxations that are found on physical exam by looking for them when the dog shows little to no clinical signs \-- the patella can be luxated manually but doesn't do this much on its own.
 Dog may have no symptoms.

 **Grade 2** luxations occur when there is occasional spontaneous